 What is now coastal California would have been more than 3 km above the former sea level, and winds uplifted by the nearly vertical continental shelf condensed to create persistent rainfall that eroded and rounded the hills.
 The Salinas Valley was once an inland lake, and it drained to the northwest and then down the nearly vertical slope where its waters acquired sufficient kinetic energy to carve what we now call Monterey Canyon (upper left, Fig. 1).

 We will leave for another day the identification of the water’s source, though we can state with certainty that it must be cosmic, for such a volume could not be stored at the poles.
 Until then, let us all recognize that geology’s “no flood, ever” tenet is an immense mistake: two branches of science, geology and anthropology, are fundamentally incorrect.
 This renders Google Earth as the historic equivalent to Galileo’s telescope – each ‘device’ revealed data that led to overturning incorrect scientific paradigms.
+[Update (Jan 2021): in reading through this essay, it dawned on me that it was written prior to the publication of my paper, The Flooding of the Mediterranean Basin at the Younger-Dryas Boundary.
+In it I identify the source of the Flood’s waters, a cosmic impact in what is now the Southern Ocean.]

 The task remains: how do we get geologists to recognize their error?
 Should we treat them with derision?
 Do we mock them for adhering to an incorrect tenet as if it were religious dogma?
 I am not sure, but this much is certain – they must recognize their error.
 They must be asked: Why do you believe there was never a flood? and Do you not recognize the logical error committed by your predecessors?
 We must make them reform.
 We must carry out the task of correcting the most profound error in the history of science.